KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 **Finding:**
 Anemo slimes at any level will instantly die if they take any damage druing their airborne attacks.

 **Evidence:** When it jumps into the air for its “bombardment” attack it was killed by an artifact-less lvl 15 amber with a lvl 1, 1\* weapon.
-Notably the slime did not die when hit by Sucrose’s attacks, as anemo slimes are immune to anemo.
+Notably the slime did not die when hit by Sucrose’s attacks, as Anemo slimes are immune to Anemo.

 Large Anemo Slime test: [Video](https://youtu.be/kFiRHG2WZ9s)
 Amall Anemo Slimes test: [Video](https://youtu.be/T3v7y7-NqTE)

 **Significance:**
-If anemo slimes are ever introduced to the abyss, this information could be useful.
+If Anemo slimes are ever introduced to the abyss, this information could be useful.

 #### Hydro Slimes Apply Wet to Surroundings